AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 };
 ```

-Note that although the converted file is considerable larger, the effective memory footprint in the ESP32 obviously remains the same.
+Note that although the converted file is considerable larger than the original text file, the effective memory footprint in the ESP32 obviously remains the same.
 By convention, each text file in `./websrc` is accompanied by an equivalent C-header in the neighbour directory `./webinc`.
 When editing the text files, we will need to update the headers.
 The core conversion is done by the command-line tool `xxd`, available for OSX/Linux/Windows.
 Except for Windows, we provide the shell script `mkheaders.sh` to facilitate the conversion and to add appropriate decoration (i.e..
-C-variables are prefixed `f_` and are of C-type `const char` with the directive `PROGMEM`).
+C-variable names are prefixed `f_` and are of C-type `const char` with the directive `PROGMEM`).
 When invoked with no arguments, `mkheaders.sh` will convert all files found in `./websrc`and place the result in `./webinc`.
 Example:

  ```
  $ cd {WHERE-EVER}/agccs-ctrl22/arduino/ctrl22one